 As for Maldon salt, it is basically sea salt flakes, so using what I had, coarse sea salt did the same trick.

-I am 100% certain my tweaked Salted Chocolate Chip Cookies taste better because they won’t break your bank!
+I am 100% certain my tweaked Salted Chocolate Chip Cookies taste better because they won't break the bank!
 Hello, affordable, sweet and salty, chocolatey goodness!

 To bake up these Salted Chocolate Chip Cookies I used some awesome-sauce tools provided by OXO.

-Non-Stick Pro Half Sheet Jelly Roll Pan is heavy-duty aluminized steel which promotes even heat.
-What baker doesn’t want that?
-It’s also not just highly functional, and good quality, it’s pretty too.
+Non-Stick Pro Half Sheet Jelly Roll Pan is heavy-duty aluminized steel that promotes even heat.
+What baker doesn't want that?
+It's also not just highly functional, and good quality, it's pretty too.

-Small Cookie Scoop is another must have and my absolutely favorite baking tool.
-I use is ridiculously often.
-I made the truffle recipes in Sarah’s Truffle Studio eCookbook using this small cookie scoop and for absolutely perfect mini cupcakes.
+Small Cookie Scoop is another must-have and my absolutely favorite baking tool.
+I use it ridiculously often.
+I made the truffle recipes in Sarah's Truffle Studio eCookbook using this small cookie scoop and for absolutely perfect mini cupcakes.

-11″ Balloon Whisk – many of SBS recipes call for whisking your dry ingredients together before incorporating with wet ingredients (including this one), and this is the perfect whisk to do just that.
+11" Balloon Whisk - many SBS recipes call for whisking your dry ingredients together before incorporating them with wet ingredients (including this one), and this is the perfect whisk to do just that.